hivi6/goaxel/README.md

 # goaxel

 Axel but in go.
-A download accelarator very poorly written.
+A download accelarator written very poorly.

 ## install